Cálice: Reception and legacy

 Upon its official release, "Cálice" quickly rose in popularity, receiving frequent airplay on Brazilian radio and even at international airports.
 Between December 1978 and February 1979, the song received over 1,500 broadcasts on AM radio and television, solidifying its status as a top-ten hit.
 An El Miami Herald article emphasized that some liberal priests supported the song's performance in churches, while members of the ecclesiastical hierarchy, such as Archbishop Gaudêncio Ramos of Belém, denounced it as "deeply anti-Christian" and prohibited it in their dioceses.
 J. D. Considine from The Baltimore Sun called the song "hauntingly lovely".
 In 1983, Italian critic Paolo Scarnecchia described "Cálice" as "one of the most beautiful compositions by the carioca, if not the absolutely most beautiful".

 Retrospectively, the song was received favorably in gshow, whose writer regarded it as an "anthem of resistance against the military dictatorship".
 "Cálice" is widely recognized for its artistic quality and for its symbolic role as a protest song during Brazil's military dictatorship.
 Philip Jandovský of AllMusic identified "Cálice" as the most prominent track on the album, describing it as "very beautiful" despite differing from the more traditional tracks in the album.
 In 1978, Maria Bethânia also recorded a version of the song for her album Álibi.
 Lívia Nolla, a singer and music researcher, highlighted the song's enduring relevance and cathartic impact, describing how contemporary audiences continue to react with deep emotion during performances, often chanting slogans like "Sem Anistia!" in response to its themes of repression and censorship.
 Its critical reception and subsequent legacy have established it as one of the most significant works in MPB.
 In 2010, rapper Criolo released a reinterpretation of the song on YouTube that incorporated lyrics addressing modern issues such as drug trafficking and violence in Brazil's favelas.
 Buarque acknowledged the homage by performing "Rap de Cálice" during his 2011 tour, remarking that he and Gil had been "welcomed to the club" by the hip-hop community.
 In August 2025, Buarque and Gil, through Sony Publishing, sued the Argentine-American musician Paz Lenchantin, for allegedly plagiarizing "Cálice" in her single "Hang Tough".

 Personnel

-According to Maria Luiza Kfouri and album's liner notes.
+According to Maria Luiza Kfouri and the album's liner notes.